What is Healthcare Network Security?

 "Never trust, always verify"

-Access trust is withheld until a full identity check is completed regardless of the device or application attempting to access the system.
-By undergoing this trust brokering process, this treats each connection as if it were entirely new and ensures there is sufficient authentication and authorisation for the connecting device.
+Access trust is withheld until a full identity check is completed for the connecting professional or sensor system.
+Regardless of the device or application attempting to access the system, authentication is a must in order to access the healthcare network.
+By undergoing this trust brokering process, this treats each connection as if it were entirely new and ensures there is sufficient authentication and authorisation before granting access to any resources or patient data.

 Least privilege for context

-After the verification process is complete, the system must consider the requirements of the application and the range of privileges the user should have access to.
-This will provide the user with the minimal access required in order to carry out their tasks.
-The user should therefore have no visibility or access to parts of the system outside their permitted scope.
+After the verification process is complete, the system must consider the requirements of the application and the range of privileges the accessing professional should have access to.
+This is a major consideration as, for example, a surgeon and a reception administrator should have very different access privileges.
+By differentiating, healthcare networks can provide the professional with the minimal access required in order to carry out their tasks.
+The professional should therefore have no visibility or access to parts of the system outside their permitted scope.

 Device security

 Finally, if all identification and privilege checks complete successfully, the system must validate that the user’s device is secure.
-This validation test may differ depending on the system use case, however common checks include: compliance tests, checking if the antivirus is running as expected and meeting additional conditional criteria.
+This validation commonly includes: regulatory compliance tests and antivirus (or alternate security solution) on the connecting device are operational.

 Following access being granted, the system must continuously monitor and validate the system.
 If there are any changes to any of the three principles the connection must be re-evaluated and should they no longer be deemed valid, the system must assume security has been compromised and revoke access.